 Figure 2 displays Pacific SST grid-cells whose variability precedes European t2m by more than two weeks.
-We correlate fourweek-averaged SST anomalies ('SST in week -3 to 0') to the lagged European four-week-averaged response ('t2m in week 3 to 6').
+We correlate four-week-averaged SST anomalies ("SST in weeks -3to 0") to the lagged European four-week-averaged response ("t2m in weeks 3 to 6").
 Our use of rolling averages leads to 92 samples per JJA season.
-The gap of two weeks between the two periods corresponds to the time window over which tropical Rossby Waves still affect the mid-latitudes (Branstator, 2014) (alternative lags are discussed in Appendix A).
-The presented correlation is corrected for inflating factors like global warming and autocorrelation (Fig. 2A).
+The gap of two weeks between the two periods corresponds to the time window over which tropical Rossby waves still affect the mid-latitudes (Branstator, 2014) (alternative lags are discussed in Appendix A).
+The presented correlation is corrected for inflating factors like global warming and auto-correlation (Fig. 2a).
 Specifically, we compute the partial correlation between residual SST and residual t2m.
-First we let a 120 linear regression predictThose residuals remain after a linear regression predicts observed SST and t2m anomalies using time and the value of the previous time step (details can be found in van Straaten et al., 2022).
+First, we let a linear regression predict observed SST and t2m anomalies using time and the value of the previous time step (details can be found in van Straaten et al., 2022).
 These predictions are then subtracted from the observed anomalies, resulting in residual SST and t2m.
-With the confounding effects of global warming and autocorrelation removed, any correlation that remains significant is more likely to represent a sub-seasonal relation.
-Significance of the partial correlation is determined per grid cell by a two-sided test with nominal level $\alpha = 5 \cdot 10^{-12}$ (this small α was a 125 pragamatic way of accounting for the dependence introduced by rolling window averaging).
-To mitigate the accumulation of chance-based discoveries when performing multiple significance tests.
-After this we applied a false discovery rate correction (Benjamini and Hochberg, 1995) (details can be found in van Straaten et al., 2022).
-Within the full dataset of 1950 to 2021, we further test robustness of the partial correlation with a five-fold crossvalidation, leaving out consecutive blocks of 14 years.
-Grid cells with correlations significantly different from zero in five out of five subsets are highlighted in yellow (Fig. 2B).
+With the confounding effects of global warming and auto-correlation removed, any correlation that remains significant is more likely to represent a sub-seasonal relation.
+The significance of the partial correlation is determined per grid cell by a two-sided test with nominal level ( $\alpha = 5 \cdot 10^{-12}$ ) (this small $\alpha$ was a pragmatic way of accounting for the dependence introduced by rolling window averaging).
+To mitigate the accumulation of chance-based discoveries when performing multiple significance tests, we applied a false discovery rate correction (Benjamini and Hochberg, 1995) (details can be found in van Straaten et al., 2022).
+Within the full dataset of 1950 to 2021, we further test robustness of the partial correlation with a five-fold cross validation, leaving out consecutive blocks of 14 years.
+Grid cells with correlations significantly different from zero in five out of five subsets are highlighted in yellow (Fig. 2b).